estomagordo/xi/readme.md

 That's it.
 By default, it displayes the three best elevens for 4-3-3, 4-4-2 and 3-4-3 formations.
 This is obviously configurable too.

+Just beware, the actual runtime of this program can be several minutes, and grows quickly with the number of players.